 I don’t masturbate, so I can’t produce a specimen:

 The vast majority of men, partnered or not, masturbate.
 However for personal, or cultural reasons, some men never learn how.
-Also, some mens’ religious practices forbid them from masturbating, even as part of fertility evaluation and/or treatment.
+Also, some religious practices forbid men from masturbating, even as part of fertility evaluation and/or treatment.

-Some religions also prescribe that the condom has at least a pinhole in it, so that even though highly unlikely, conception is possible through that particular ejaculation.
+Some religions also prescribe that the condom has at least a pinhole in it, so that even if highly unlikely, conception is possible through that particular ejaculation.

 FINDING A SEMEN ANALYSIS LABORATORY